Is Apple Cider Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, apple cider vinegar is generally safe during pregnancy when pasteurized.
-Most products (125 out of 170 reviewed) receive an A grade, though you should avoid unpasteurized varieties and ACV supplements containing herbs like aloe vera.
+Most products (79 out of 115 reviewed) receive an A grade, making it a low risk choice for expectant mothers.

-Apple cider vinegar has been used for centuries as a natural remedy and is considered safe for pregnant women when consumed in food amounts.
-The main concern is unpasteurized ACV, which may contain harmful bacteria.
-Some ACV supplements also include additional herbs like aloe vera or horseradish that should be avoided during pregnancy due to potential uterine stimulation.
+Apple cider vinegar is considered safe for pregnant women when consumed in moderate amounts as a food ingredient or diluted drink.
+The key concern is choosing pasteurized varieties to avoid harmful bacteria.
+Some ACV products contain added ingredients like aloe vera or herbal supplements that should be avoided during pregnancy.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.

-• Pasteurized apple cider vinegar from reputable brands like Bragg, White House, or Vermont Village
+- • Pasteurized apple cider vinegar from reputable brands like Bragg or Vermont Village

-• Check the label for 'pasteurized' designation to ensure harmful bacteria have been eliminated
+- • Check labels for 'pasteurized' designation to ensure bacterial safety

-• Dilute ACV before consuming - mix 1-2 tablespoons in a full glass of water
+- • Dilute 1-2 tablespoons in a full glass of water before drinking

-• Limit intake to 1-2 tablespoons per day to avoid digestive discomfort
+- • Limit to 1-2 tablespoons per day to avoid digestive discomfort

-• Drinking undiluted ACV, which can damage tooth enamel and irritate the throat
+- • Drinking undiluted apple cider vinegar which can damage tooth enamel

 Most Common Ingredients in Apple Cider Vinegar Products